kcs73lee/Deep_Learning_Crop_Yield/README.md

-# Deep_Learning_Crop_Yield
-Predicting and Estimating Crop Yields with Deep Learning
+# Predicting and Estimating Crop Yields with Deep Learning

 The application of deep learning techniques to train models for forecasting future outcomes are powerful and practical tools.
 Agriculture, a pivotal component of the global economy, necessitates a comprehensive understanding of worldwide crop yield as the human population continues to grow.
 This knowledge is crucial for tackling food security issues and mitigating the effects of climate change.